Malware Epidemics Effects in a Lanchester Conflict Model: Simulation-based Risk Assessment

-for a 'long' time period $\Delta \tau$.
+holds for a 'long' time period $\Delta \tau$.
 The end time of the simulation given by the stopping criterion is designated as $t_{\mathsf{end}}$.
-Since special events like a malware attack may change the considered situation in a fundamental way, we have to assure that no such event has still to be processed when the outcome of a simulation run is assessed.
-Thus, we start to check criterion~(\ref{stopcriterion}) only for $t > t_{\mathsf{kin}}$, $t> t_{\mathsf{att}} +\Delta t_{\mathsf{mal}}$, and $t> t_{\mathsf{pat}}$ simultaneously.
-This approach works only, if $\Delta \tau$ is chosen sufficiently large and $\varepsilon$ sufficiently small.
+Since special events like a malware attack may modify parameter values and thus change the considered situation in a fundamental way, we have to assure that no such event has still to be processed when a stop of the simulation run is declared.
+In the example of section~\ref{secexamplemodel}, we thus start to check criterion~(\ref{stopcriterion}) only for $t > t_{\mathsf{kin}}$, $t> t_{\mathsf{att}} +\Delta t_{\mathsf{mal}}$, and $t> t_{\mathsf{pat}}$ simultaneously.
+In order to work properly, $\Delta \tau$ has to be chosen sufficiently large and $\varepsilon$ sufficiently small.
 Unfortunately, for each choice of $\Delta \tau$ and of $\varepsilon$ there exist scenarios with an arbitrary slow dynamics leading to large approximation errors.
-In such cases an early stop of the simulation provides intermediate instead of 'final' results.
-These exceptions are considered as tolerable, however, since our intention is a statistics-based analysis of the model behavior as explained later in section~\ref{secthree}.
+For them, the simulation stops early providing intermediate instead of 'final' results.
+These exceptions are tolerable, as long as they are so rare that the outcome statistics remains unaffected.

-A weaker analogon to proposition~\ref{dynamicsatinf} can be used for defining the end time $t_{\mathsf{kin\#end}}$ of kinetic combat.
-We can state that an almost vanished force will not change its own size significantly anymore and will also be unable to change the size of the opposing force significantly because of its almost vanished fighting power.
+In the following proposition, we state that an almost vanished force will not change its own size significantly anymore and will also be unable to change the size of the opposing force significantly because of its almost vanished fighting power.
+The proposition is a generalization of proposition~\ref{veryfirstpropos}.\ref{labnoinfluence}.

 \begin{proposition}[Effects of a Destroyed Force] If $N_r \rightarrow 0$ or if $N_b \rightarrow 0$, then $N_b', N_r', D_b', D_r' \rightarrow 0$. \end{proposition}